 Neurosurgery – Neurosurgery can help unpinch nerves and increase the stability of the spine in order to help reduce pain and restore your mobility.
 Our spondylolysis doctor typically recommends back surgery as a last resort.

 Post-surgical rehabilitation is crucial for full recovery.
 Rehabilitation will help to restore mobility and we often encourage the first session to proceed the day after surgery.

 Spondylolisthesis Treatment in Torrance and Greater Los Angeles

 As a leader in Pain Management and Spinal Surgery, Rolling Hills Medical offers advanced Spondylolisthesis diagnosis and treatment methods.
-Our team of multi-disciplinary hip specialists provide personalized care and treatment for each patient, based on their individual needs.
+Our team of multi-disciplinary hip specialists provides personalized care and treatment for each patient, based on their individual needs.
 Contact our Torrance Pain Management and Spinal Surgeons to discuss surgical and non-surgical Spondylolisthesis treatments.
 Call us today at 424-250-8699 for evaluation and treatment.